Black Russian Terrier vs Black and Tan Coonhound: Complete Comparison (2026)

 Health and Lifespan Comparison

 Black Russian Terrier has a typical lifespan of 10-12 years, while Black and Tan Coonhound lives approximately 10-12 years.
 Health profiles differ significantly between these dogs.
-Black Russian Terrier is predisposed to Orthopedic Conditions, Eye Conditions, Other Concerns, with associated veterinary costs for monitoring and treatment.
+Black Russian Terrier is predisposed to orthopedic problems, Eye Conditions, Other Concerns, with associated veterinary costs for monitoring and treatment.
 Black and Tan Coonhound faces its own health challenges including Potential Health Concerns, Less Common Issues.
 Black Russian Terrier has 3 documented predispositions compared to 2 for Black and Tan Coonhound, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health